James C Gaither Junior Fellows Program/Carnegie Endowment

 Eligibility: open to both continuing and transfer juniors, but you must be a 3rd year undergraduate when you apply (third year undergrads with senior standing are eligible.
 Grad students are not).
 US citizen (or US national), or expect to receive citizenship by the time the scholarship is awarded.
 Committed to a career in public service.
 Strong record of leadership and service.

-To apply for UCLA’s nomination, submit your completed application to the SRC by Wednesday of Week 1 of Winter Quarter.
+To apply for UCLA’s nomination, submit your completed application to the CSSE by Wednesday of Week 1 of Winter Quarter.
 You must contact CSSE Assistant Director Rebecca Blustein to obtain access to the Truman application portal.
 The application opens in the summer.

-Beinecke Memorial Scholarship
+Beinecke Scholarship

 For juniors planning graduate study in the arts, humanities, or social sciences.
 Requires UCLA’s nomination.
-Campus deadline is March 1, 2024.
+Campus deadline is March 7, 2025.
 The Beinecke Scholarship provides $5000 before beginning graduate school and up to $30,000 over the first two years of a graduate program.
 The committee looks for outstanding academic achievement and research potential.
 Candidates must demonstrate financial aid eligibility.

-To apply for institutional endorsement, submit your completed application via upload to Message Center(personal statement, CV, three letters of recommendation, unofficial transcripts, and application form) by March 1, 2024.
+To apply for institutional endorsement, submit your completed application via upload to Message Center(personal statement, CV, three letters of recommendation, unofficial transcripts, and application form) by March 7, 2025.
 Your recommenders should submit or email their letters separately to Rebecca Blustein.

 Udall Scholarship